CProjectOfficial/SDKTutorial/Readme.md

   ImGui::CreateContext( );

-  // CProject::Initialize( CProjectDxImage DxImage, CProjectDXDevice DxDevice, bool ShouldLoadImage, bool ShouldLoadFont )
+  // CProject::Initialize( CProjectDXImage DxImage, CProjectDXDevice DxDevice, bool ShouldLoadImage, bool ShouldLoadFont )

   // @ Param: DxImage        | This should be left NULL if you're NOT loading an image.
   // @ Param: DxDevice       | This should be left NULL if you're NOT loading an image.